klightspeed/BrassMonkeyFridgeMonitor/README.md

 0x0D   | leftTCHalt | Unit 1 (Left) temperature correction when shut down
 0x0E   | leftCurrent | Unit 1 (Left) current temperature
-0x0F   | batPercent | Battery charge level in percent (likely voltage-based) (can be 0x7f if unknown) 0x10   | batVolInt | Integer portion of battery voltage 0x11   | batVolDec | Decimal portion of battery voltage
+0x0F   | batPercent | Battery charge level in percent (likely voltage-based) (can be 0x7f if unknown) 0x10   | batVolInt | Integer portion of battery voltage in volts 0x11   | batVolDec | Decimal portion of battery voltage in tenths of a volt

 For dual-zone fridges: